The Concept of Feasibility Study in Project Planning

-For each project passing through the Initiation Phase, a feasibility study should be developed in order for investors to ensure that their project is technically feasible, cost-effective and profitable.
-A project feasibility study allows exploring and analyzing business opportunities and making a strategic decision on the necessity to initiate the project.
-It is the right way to answer the question: “Is the concept of my project economically reasonable and technically feasible?”
+For a typical project passing through the planning phase, feasibility study is a decision making tool that helps the stakeholders identify, explore and analyze business opportunities and threats and make a strategic decision on the necessity to initiate the project.
+Simply said, it is the right way to answer the question: “Is the concept of my project economically reasonable and technically feasible?“

-A project feasibility study helps investors identify and analyze all the opportunities they can gain upon successful completion of the project.
-If the document did not prove the economic viability, then the proposed venture should not be pursued.
-A feasibility study allows avoiding unfounded spending of effort, time and money, so it is a highly effective tool of project investment evaluation and planning.
-It forces investors to put their ideas on paper to conduct analysis and assessment and then find out whether the ideas are worth investing or not.
+Feasibility studies allow avoiding irrational spending of effort, time and money, so it is a highly effective tool of project planning and assessment.
+It forces stakeholders to put their ideas on paper to conduct an in-depth analysis and then find out whether the ideas are worth investing or not.

-Before initiating a project it is an important step to perform a feasibility analysis that helps in developing and maintaining the project efficiently within budgeted costs and under desired benefits.
-The importance of writing a feasibility study consists in the next major benefits that the business organization will gain:
+Before initiating a project, it is important to perform a feasibility analysis that helps in planning the project scope efficiently under the desired benefits.
+The importance of assessing project feasibility consists in the next major benefits that the performing organization will gain:

 - Risks Mitigation.
-A project feasibility study helps in identifying risk factors that affect the development and implementation of the project.
+The feasibility study helps in identifying risk factors that affect project planning and delivery.

 - Training.
 It helps in identifying staff training needs and developing training programs.